opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 ## Configuring top N query monitoring

-You can configure monitoring top N queries by the following metric types:
+You can configure top N query monitoring by the following metric types:

 - `latency`
 - `cpu`